santiLatina/Pandas-DS/README.txt

 (CO2, forest, agriculture, population and electric power consumption)
 ****

-I cleaned and organized the diferent data and made a new dataset:
+I cleaned and organized the diferent data and made a new dataframe:

 ** Some of the merged datasets **
 Country  temperature  year name  agriculture    forest      co2  electricprod  population